redis/redis-doc/topics/sentinel-spec.md

 * 1) Turn the selected slave into a master using the SLAVEOF NO ONE command.
 * 2) Turn all the remaining slaves, if any, to slaves of the new master.
 This is done incrementally, one slave after the other, waiting for the previous slave to complete the synchronization process before starting with the next one.
-* 3) Call an user script to inform the clients that the configuration changed.
+* 3) Call a user script to inform the clients that the configuration changed.
 * 4) Completely remove the old failing master from the table, and add the new master with the same name.

 If Steps "1" fails, the fail over is aborted.